pact-foundation/pact-ruby/README.md

   provider_state "a thing does not exist" do
-    no_op # If there's nothing to do because the state name is more for documentation purposes, you can use no_op to imply this. end end
+    no_op # If there's nothing to do because the state name is more for documentation purposes, you can use no_op to imply this. end

+  provider_state "an error occurs while retrieving a thing" do
+    set_up do
+      ThingRepository.stub(:find).and_raise("An error occurred!")
+    end
+  end
+end